Axway/amplify-central/content/en/docs/amplify_relnotes/20220228_ampc_agents_relnotes.md

 * No traffic is reported as other agents to Amplify Analytics.
 A third-party library, such as Loggly, is required to do this.
 * The API Usage will appear with the proxy name, not with the product name, in Amplify Analytics.
-* Mulesoft agents are based on an older version of the Amplify Agents SDK (1.1.4) and may not benefit from all the new features.

 For more information, see the [Axway GitHub](https://github.com/Axway/agents-apigee) repository.